ofirpress/ofirpress.github.io/about.md

 permalink: /about/
 ---

+I am a graduate student in the Paul G. Allen School for Computer Science & Engineering at the University of Washington.
-I recently completed my masters degree at Tel-Aviv University were I worked on language modeling, translation and language generation with my advisor [Lior Wolf](http://www.cs.tau.ac.il/~wolf/) and [Jonathan Berant](http://www.cs.tau.ac.il/~joberant/).
-Previously, I completed my bachelor's degree in math and computer science at Tel-Aviv University and worked as a software developer.
+Previously, I completed my bachelor's and master's degree in computer science at Tel-Aviv University and worked as a software developer.

 ### Publications ([Google Scholar](https://scholar.google.co.il/citations?user=LeHa8psAAAAJ))